E10 - Line results: How to analyse the lines solution

 5. Are there enough classes on each line?

-In most schools, some year levels must have enough classes on each line to fit every student in the year level, ie, they are not able to be placed into a Study class, usually the lower years 7-10, and perhaps Year 11.
-Check for any ' Places' and ' places short' warnings.
+In most schools, certain year levels must have enough classes on each line to fit every student, ie, they cannot be placed into a Study class, usually years 7-10, and sometimes Year 11.
+Check for any 'Places' and 'places short' warnings.

 6. Are there any part timer warnings?